-&lt;sup>1 Percentages for trail impacts are calculated from miles affected.
+Percentages for trail impacts are calculated from miles affected.

-&lt;sup>2 Only 0.45 mile of the 2.72-mile-long bikeway is within the RSA for the San Francisco to San Jose Project Section, while the entire length (2.72 miles) of the bikeway is within the RSA for the San Jose to Merced Project Section.
-As a result, the acres or miles permanently acquired are different than those presented in the Final EIR/EIS for the San Jose to Merced Project Section.
+Only 0.45 mile of the 2.72-mile-long bikeway is within the RSA for the San Francisco to San Jose Project Section, while the entire length (2.72 miles) of the bikeway is within the RSA for the San Jose to Merced Project Section.
+As a result, the acres or miles permanently acquired are different than those presented in the Draft EIR/EIS for the San Jose to Merced Project Section.

-As shown in Table 3.14-8 and illustrated on Figure 3.14-12 through Figure 3.14-20, construction of Alternative A would require acquisition of portions of one park and a bikeway while construction of Alternative B (Viaduct to Scott Boulevard) would require acquisition of portions of two parks, and construction of either viaduct option under Alternative B would require acquisition of portions of two trails, a bikeway, and one park.
+As shown in Table 3.14-8 and illustrated on Figure 3.14-12 through Figure 3.14-18, construction of the project would require acquisition of portions of two trails, two parks, a planned park expansion, and a bikeway.
 The permanent acquisitions of land from the parks and recreational facilities under both project alternatives generally would be relatively small and on the exterior edges of the resources.
-For the Guadalupe River Trail (Alternative B), Los Gatos Creek Trail (Alternative B), Fuller Park (Alternative A), and Tamien Park (Alternative B), less than 10 percent of each resource would be permanently acquired, and the capacity for use of these resources would not be diminished.
+For the Guadalupe River Trail, Los Gatos Creek Trail, Fuller Park, and Tamien Park (Phase II Planned), less than 10 percent of each resource would be permanently acquired, and the capacity for use of these resources would not be diminished.